- [p. 11] "Then the two watchmen trailed through the slush and muck to the Water Gate, [...]"

 An H. P. Lovecraft reference.
 See also the annotation for p.
 149 of Men at Arms .

 - [p.
 47] "Boddony, who seemed to be second in command of the print room, [...]"

 Another very aptly named dwarf: Bodoni is a well-known typeface designed at the end of the eighteenth century by Italian printer Giambattista Bodoni, who became the director of the press for the Duke of Parma, and who seems to have a reputation for elegance rather than accuracy.

 The tons are troll heavies, the equivalent of Mafia capos or dons.
-But they are also trying to join The Ton, an eighteenth century term for leaders of fashion.
+But they also bring to mind the Ton, an eighteenth century Regency term for the upper levels of London Society.

 'Peggy Sue' is the title of one of Buddy Holly's many hit songs.